number-25/autodidacticism/Cheatsheets/Julia_base_function.md

 ##### missing values are themselves a specific kind of type - they are not just absent and NA, but do in fact have some sort of contradictory value - the "missing" type: `a = [1, missing]` to create an array which the value 1 and a missing value also.
 When we want to skip and ignoring these missing values, say, when loading into a DataFrame or performing some function, we can use the **skipmissing()** function: `mean(skipmissing(a))`

+##### measure/time the execution of code using the @time macro: `@time function(arg)`
+See the package **BenchmarkTools** for additional performance measurement functionality.
+> A function in Julia is compiled the first time it is executed.
+So to compare two algorithms, they have to be implemented as functions to get compiled and the first time they are called has to be excluded from the performance measure, otherwise the compilation time is measured as well.
+> The package BenchmarkTools (https://github.com/JuliaCI/BenchmarkTools.jl) provides the macro
+@btime that does benchmarking the right way.
+So just use it!

 ## Blocks
 Blocks allow for the grouping and compartmentalization of sets of statements, there are several kinds of blocks; begin, let, do.